rohan04rex/rohan04rex/README.md

 <h2 align="left">Hey!
 I’m Rohan a full-stack enthusiast⚡<br>
 I specialize in creating dynamic web apps using JavaScript for the logic and HTML/CSS for the magic. 🤍🙂<br>
 Always leveling up, always exploring new tech 📈<br>
-Also working on improving Python programming for meeting future goals and skill sets 🐍
+Also working on improving Python programming for meeting future goals and skill sets 🐍 <br> Trying to integrate AI with web dev
 </h2>

 ###